 SPD also clarified with the community that in the case of a critical use of force incident, SPD will issue a press release as soon as possible (sometimes within a few hours of the event).
 This initial release will provide a basic summary of the incident.
 The release identifies the agency managing the investigation of the incident and clarifies that all future communications regarding this incident will be sent via the SIRR Team.
 The press release is shared internally and with members of the Police Advisory Committee at the same time it is shared with the media.
 The press release is posted on SPD's website.
 If appropriate and when possible, SPD will reach out to community organizations whose clients or members are affected by the incident.
 For example, if the involved citizen is a client receiving mental health services, mental health professionals will be contacted as soon as possible.
 SPD will use both traditional (e.g., phone, in-person meetings) and electronic means of contacting affected communities.
 The procedure for notifying the community was included in the updated Community Outreach Strategy, which was posted on the website and emailed to community organizations.
-Kathy confirmed that Spokane County

-Sheriff's Office is using the media template in their investigation of the deadly force incidents that occurred in July and August of 2015.
+Kathy confirmed that Spokane County Sheriff's Office is using the media template in their investigation of the deadly force incidents that occurred in July and August of 2015.

 The SIRR Protocol was officially updated (and includes the media template) at a meeting on October 29, 2015.
 However, not all participating agencies were at the meeting, and their signatures are required.
-Throughout the month of November, Captain Olsen has been working with the outlying agencies to get their signatures.
-As of December 2015, he still needs to meet face-to-face with two other rural agencies.
-As soon as he has all the required signatures, the updated SIRR Protocol will become a public document and will be posted to the SPD website.
-Status: In Progress.
+Captain Olsen has worked to get all the required signatures.
+The updated SIRR Protocol is now a public document and was posted to the SPD website.
+Status: Complete.